 Workers' compensation is an insurance system for workplace injuries funded by employers.
 It's a no-fault system.
-This means that fault doesn't have to be proven for injured workers to get benefits.
-Injured workers get the financial help and medical treatment they need (see page 18).
+This means that fault doesn't have to be proven for workers to get benefits.
+Workers receive earnings loss benefits on 90 per cent of what they were earning when they were injured up to the maximum insurable amount (see page 18).
 They don't have to pay for these benefits themselves or sue their employers to get them.